roulpriya/dsa-leetcode/README.md

 Java Solutions for Leetcode Easy Problems.
-Trying to optimise the solution with less Time and Space Complexity Basic Implementations withour using Java Inbuilt Functions
+Trying to optimise the solution with less Time and Space Complexity Basic Implementations without using Java Inbuilt Functions

 Any Corrections, Do Contribute!!